What is SEO?

 SEO internships are typically structured with weekly learning activities (e.g. articles, videos, certifications) and hands-on projects to solidify your theoretical understanding of SEO from entry level topics such as how search engines work, to technical SEO topics such as Python for SEO.

-Here is a hypothetical breakdown of the topics of Webstacks' 10-week SEO internship might expect to find when accepting an offer for an SEO internship program.
+Here is a hypothetical breakdown of the topics you might expect to find for a 10 week SEO internship program.

 How Search Works